Update:December 26th, 2024

 Waterfowl Feather Brush

-This brush has a flat belly since it is made of multiple layers of waterfowl feathers.
+This brush features a flat belly and is crafted from multiple layers of waterfowl feathers.

-Each brush has different patterns and colors according to the natural feathers used, and it is the charm of rare brushes.
+Each brush showcases unique patterns and colors based on the natural feathers used, which adds to the charm of these rare brushes.

-The waterfowl brush is especially unique due to the size, shape, and texture of its feathers.
+The waterfowl brush stands out because of the size, shape, and texture of its feathers.

-In addition to dynamic brush strokes with the feathers laid down, delicate yet strong drybrush techniques are possible with this brush.
+It allows for dynamic brush strokes with the feathers laid down, as well as the ability to achieve delicate yet strong drybrush techniques.

 Straw Brush